RacheliWiner/RacheliWiner/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RacheliWiner&theme=radical&layout=compact)

-#### Nice to know: "Most Used Languages" is not the only things I know😠, it jsut shows which languages I have used the most here on GitHub...
+#### Nice to know: "Most Used Languages" is not the only things I know😉, it jsut shows which languages I have used the most here on GitHub...